-Typically there are three stages to the process:
+Typically, there are three stages to the process:

-Collecting the information and preparing the detailed list of assets, liabilities and gifts – this stage can typically take 8-12weeks (or longer for very complex estates or incomplete paperwork).
-We are relying on the response times of other institutions, which can often take some time.
+This stage typically takes 8-12 weeks (or longer for very complex estates or where paperwork is incomplete).
+We are relying on the response times of other institutions, which can often lead to delays.

-Preparing IHT forms and applying for probate – this stage can typically take 4-6 weeks but cannot be started until stage 1 is complete.
+This stage takes around 4-6 weeks but cannot be started until stage 1 is complete.

 How long will it take?

-In practice many estates can obtain the grant of probate within six months if there are no unexpected matters.
+In practice, many estates can obtain the Grant of Probate within six months if there are no unexpected matters.

 How much inheritance tax (IHT) is due and when is it payable?